Last updated on August 30th, 2019

 But this modern life makes it hard to hold fast to such traditions.
 Many families like mine do Sunday pasta only once in a while, when my brother and I are both visiting our parents, or for a birthday or special occasion.

-But why do we do this?
+But why do Italians eat pasta on Sunday?
 Hasn’t Lidia Bastianich let us all know by now that there’s more to Italian cooking than pasta and red sauce?

 Much of this has to do with the fact that many Italian-Americans come from the provinces of Salerno, also known as the Cilento.
 There, Sunday dinner means hand-made fusilli, tomato sauce or meat ragù, and large gatherings of families.